 Separate Each Type of Idea

-For thoughts that are ideas only and aren’t a fully fleshed out story idea, I put them into a folder all on their own.
+For thoughts that are ideas only and aren’t a fully fleshed out story idea, I put them into a document all on their own.

 Sometimes, I’ll have an idea for a plot, a character I want to write about, or just a single line of dialogue I hope to use in a story.